01-edu/public/subjects/listmerge.en.md

 ### Instructions

-Write a function `ListMerge` that places elements of a list `l2` at the end of an other list `l1`.
+Write a function `ListMerge` that places elements of a list `l2` at the end of another list `l1`.

-- You can't create new elements!
+- New elements should not be created!

 ### Expected function and structure